TheFreck/RiskGame.API/README.md

 **4/19/21
 Made some** really great progress on the Player decision making and the player loop.
 In fact, I'm ready to start testing and refining it.
 So instead of doing that I ran into the reason we do a Repository Class for each model instead of just letting the model's service class handle it.
 CIRCULAR REFERENCES!!! when the services use each other to access their models GRRRRRRRR...
 So I created a Player Repo and tomorrow will follow suit with the other models and hopefully I'll be able to test the player loop tomorrow.

+**4/20/21
+Spent all day refactoring everything around the Repo classes.
+That allowed me to sever the ties between the service classes which was causing the circular reference.
+The server is a much cleaner, more efficient machine but the client is feeling jealous of all the attention the server got today and stopped creating new players and geting cash.
+So tomorrow I debug that...